Today we are talking about one of my favorite activities: setting career goals. As an over-planner, I enjoy evaluating myself and setting new goals.

-I recently began listening to a podcast called, “Happier with Gretchen Rubin.”
-“Happier” has episodes from the past two years, and somehow I had never discovered until this Fall.
-I LOVE this podcast because it gives you quick, practical advice backed by science.
-Rubin talks about easy ways to develop daily habits, making it easier to achieve the success you want in life.
+I recently began listening to a podcast called “Happier with Gretchen Rubin.”
+“Happier” has episodes from the past two years, and somehow I had never discovered it until this Fall.
+I LOVE this podcast because it gives me quick, practical advice backed by science.
+Rubin talks about easy ways to develop daily habits, making it easier to achieve the success I want in life.

-When I was thinking about the end of the year, this podcast reminded me of my first exposure to Gretchen Rubin.
-Rubin wrote the book, Better Than Before*, around the same time she started the podcast.
-I read it soon after it was published, a couple of years ago.
-If you are looking for a book to inspire positive growth next year, and give you science-based ways to do it, I highly recommend giving it a read.
+When I was thinking about the end of the year, this podcast reminded me of my first encounter with the work of Gretchen Rubin.
+Rubin wrote the book Better Than Before* around the same time she started the podcast. which is when I read it.
+If you are looking for a book to inspire positive growth next year and give you science-based ways to do it, I highly recommend giving it a read.

 Better Than Before Summary

-When you are trying to create new, healthy habits, the best way to start is with scheduling.
-By keeping a regular schedule, you create a ritual and eventually a habit.
-Act like this new habit is just like any other important appointment – no canceling, be on-time and plan your day around it.
+When I try to create healthy habits, the best way to start is with scheduling.
+By keeping a regular schedule, obligers create a ritual and eventually a habit.
+Act like this new habit is just like any other important appointment — do not cancel, be on-time, and put in on your to-do list.

 Other Goal-Setting Books

 Wanting a wider assortment of books about setting and reaching goals?
-Here are lists from other websites to get you started.
+Here are some recommendations from other websites.